ARM-software/SCP-firmware/contributing.md

 - From time to time new features may be added and older features/functionality may deprecated.
 Code owners would be required to modify their code to support such new requirements within a reasonable time.
-Failure to do so may result in the code being deprecated and no longer maintained as a part of the master branch.
+Failure to do so may result in the code being deprecated and no longer maintained as a part of the `main` branch.

 - Any regressions must be fixed as soon as possible.
 If you are unwilling or